 - baking pan

 - 1 egg whisked

 - 1 garlic clove minced

 - 1 tsp dried rubbed sage

 - 1 tsp ground black pepper

-- In a large bowl add ground turkey, eggs, panko breadcrumbs, garlic, parmesan cheese, 1 tbsp Worcestershire sauce, garlic powder, onion powder,adobo, oregano, ground black pepper, and kosher salt.
+- In a large mixing bowl add ground turkey, egg, panko breadcrumbs, garlic, parmesan cheese, onion powder, oregano, sage, ground black pepper, and salt.
 Mix well to combine.

-- Form balls with hands and place each in the mini muffin tin separately.
-Place a dollop of Worcestershire sauce and the honey dijon sauce on top of each ball.
+- Form balls with hands and place each meatball on the prepared baking pan.
 Bake for 30 minutes.

 - For the sauce:Meanwhile, in a saucepan large enough to fit the meatballs, add the cranberry sauce, pure maple syrup, applesauce, orange juice, and zest.
 Cook over medium-low heat.
 Stir to combine and cook until everything is blended together.

 - Once the meatballs are done cooking, add them to the sauce and stir to completely coat the meatballs.
 Serve immediately or transfer to a crockpot and serve as an appetizer.